What’s lurking under the surface of your building?

 But before you put in an offer, it’s important to know what you’re getting into.

-Buying a commercial property is a huge investment.
+Purchasing a commercial property is a huge investment.
 The last thing you want is to end up with a $100,000 problem that you weren’t expecting.
 Here’s how to make sure you don’t get taken in by unpermitted work.

 Why Commercial Building Permits Are Important